Zekdar/NugetPackagerAssistant/README.md

 Executing the tool
 ---
 - After building the project, you can directly run the NugetPackagerAssistant.exe generated file but don't forget to set the options (see the Prerequisites section)
 - You can call the NugetPackagerAssistant.exe with arguments instead of configuring the App.config.
-If you do, you **must** provider exactly 3 arguments in that specific order : **nugetDirectory outputDirectory publishDirectory**
+If you do, you **must** provide exactly 3 arguments in that specific order : **nugetDirectory outputDirectory publishDirectory**

 There are currently 2 modes when it comes to create a Nuget package